Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Introduction

+For equivalence problems 1' and 2' we introduce an invariant in the form of an \emph{eigenvalue function}.
+It is a function $\lambda$ of $\delta=\eps^{1/k+1}$ which contains all the information about the eigenvalues at each singular point.
+More precisely, we first put the family in the form \cref{eq:pos:0} with a unitary change of variable independent of the parameter.
+Then the $k+1$ eigenvalues at the singular points of $\omega_\eps$ are given by the $\lambda(\delta_j)$, where $\delta_1,\dots, \delta_{k+1}$ are the solutions of $\delta^{k+1}=\eps$.
+The function $\lambda$ vanishes at $\delta=0$ with order precisely $k$ and $\lambda(\delta) \sim (k+1)\delta^k$ as $\delta\to 0$.
+Moreover, any holomorphic germ equivalent at $0$ to $(k+1)\delta^k$ arises as the eigenvalue function of some family of the form \cref{eq:uni}.
+If the family $\omega_\eps$ is not assumed unitary, there are $k+1$ eigenvalue functions associated to it, any two being equal up to right composition with a rotation of order dividing $k+1$.

-For the Equivalence Problem 1, we show that two generic perturbations $\omega_\eps$ of \eqref{vector_field0} are conjugate under an analytic change of coordinate if and only if their eigenvalue functions are equivalent up to right-composition by a rotation of order dividing $k+1$.
-Our proof is geometric in the spirit of the pioneering work of Douady and Sentenac on polynomial vector fields \cite{DS}.
-In particular, we use the rectifying coordinate of the vector field given by the complex time $t$.
-Equivalence Problem 2 is later reduced to Equivalence Problem 1 modulo a change to a \emph{canonical parameter}.
+For Equivalence Problem 1', we show that two generic families $\omega_\eps$ are equivalent if and only if their eigenvalue functions are equal and for Equivalence problem 1, if and only if their eigenvalue functions are equivalent up to right-composition by a rotation of order dividing $k+1$.
+Equivalence Problems 2 and 2' are later reduced to Equivalence Problem 1 and 1' modulo a change to a \emph{canonical parameter}.
 In addition, we show that $\omega_\eps$ is conjugate to the form

 by a change of coordinate preserving the parameter, for some analytic function $\sigma$ independent of $\eps$ with $\sigma(0)\neq 0$.